Brandon Child Custody Attorney

 Contact the Law Office of Thomas P. Gill, Jr. for a free consultation with a Brandon child custody lawyer.

 How Is Custody Determined in Florida?

 In Florida, child custody is commonly referred to as time-sharing and parental responsibility, with the court granting parents with either a shared or sole role in raising the child.
-In most cases, courts prefer arrangements where both parents are allowed to spend time with their children unless such arrangements would be detrimental to the child.
+In most cases, courts in Brandon, FL prefer arrangements where both parents are allowed to spend time with their children unless such arrangements would be detrimental to the child.